Surprising water engineering at Machu Picchu

 The management and distribution of water in Machu Picchu is one example of the notable hydraulic engineering of the Incas and from those more ancient cultures who’s knowledge they inherited and expanded upon.

-Machu Picchu is not unique in its examples of expert water engineering, there are parts of Peru where the Incas and cultures that preceded them by hundreds or by thousands of years achieved feats that astound modern engineers to this with this their sheer scale or their technical achievements.
-What Machu Picchu is, is a minor archaeological site where due to the large number of visitors, people are most likely to notice and point out aspects of these ancient water systems.
+Machu Picchu is not unique in its examples of expert water engineering, there are parts of Peru where the Incas and cultures that preceded them by hundreds or by thousands of years achieved feats that astound modern engineers to this day with the sheer scale of their technical achievements.
+Machu Picchu is a popular yet minor archaeological site where people are most likely to notice and point out aspects of these ancient water systems.

 The Incas overcame many obstacles to construct this impressive citadel on the fringe of a mountain 2440 metres above sea level.
 Even today in the 21st Century, the idea of constructing such a complex in such location would be considered difficult bordering on impossible.
 Brick by brick the Incas left for future generations a written record of their expert knowledge of the world around them.